Paulina Romo Villaseñor

 Becky-Jo is passionate about providing students access to educational opportunities and has served as a volunteer mentor for ASPIRE Oregon, a program of the Oregon Student Assistance Commission, since 2015 and as a board member for Downtown Languages since 2017.
 A proud Duck, Becky-Jo holds a bachelor’s degree in sociology from the University of Oregon and a master’s of business administration from Northwest Christian University.
 She is the marketing specialist at Pacific Continental Bank.

 Matthew Watkins comes from a multi-generational Oregon family.
 His childhood was largely spent in the fishing and timber towns of the Oregon coast.
 As a young man, Matthew entered into the construction trades and continued to work in that industry for 15 years before deciding to return to school.
-Currently, Matthew is a J.D. candidate in the University of Oregon Law School class of May 2017.
+Matthew graduated from the University of Oregon Law School in May 2017.